smt116/neuroheat/README.md

 # Neuroheat

-This is another version of Heating Brain hobby project - Elixir application for controlling floor heating system in the house.
-It utilizes Raspberry PI Zero, a relay controller, and few 1-wire temperature sensors.
-The original Elixir application was running for over three years without any issues (except CPU and memory utilization when rendering data).
-It gave around 20-30% savings in gas consumption comparing to the previous "industry standard" devices (mainly because optimized logic for enabling and disabling heating in context of required heat area).
+This is another version of the Heating Brain hobby project - an Elixir application for controlling the floor heating system in the house.
+It utilizes a Raspberry PI Zero, a relay controller, and a few 1-wire temperature sensors.
+The original Elixir application ran for over three years without any issues (except for CPU and memory utilization when rendering data).
+It provided around 20-30% savings in gas consumption compared to the previous "industry standard" devices (mainly due to optimized logic for enabling and disabling heating in the context of the required heat area).

+**Disclaimer:** This is a hobby project, and I do not take any responsibility for any issues or damages that may arise from running this software.
+Use it at your own risk.

 ## Development

-Install tools required by `.tool-versions` file and ensure you have the following system packages installed on your macOC:
+Install tools required by the `.tool-versions` file and ensure you have the following system packages installed on your macOS:

 ```
 brew install arm-unknown-linux-musleabihf